92Infinitus92/92Infinitus92/README.md

 ## 💡 Fun Facts

-- Proud father of a girl born on August 1, 2024 🍼
 - Aiming to learn blockchain development alongside Web3
 - Always exploring ways to optimize performance and user experience